-9. In the department of SARCOGNOMY, anthropology fully explains the triune constitution of man, the relations of soul, brain, and body, thus modifying medical and psychic philosophy, and establishing a new system of external therapeutics for electric and nervauric practice, which have been heretofore superficially empirical.
-It also gives us new views of animal development and an entirely new conception of statuesque con-
+9. In the department of SARCOSNOMY, anthropology fully explains the triune constitution of man, the relations of soul, brain, and body, thus modifying medical and psychic philosophy, and establishing a new system of external therapeutics for electric and nervauric practice, which have been heretofore superficially empirical.
+It also gives us new views of animal development and an entirely new conception of statue-sque conformation and expression.

-10. The magnitude and complexity of the new science thus introduced give an air of romance and incredibility to the whole subject, for nothing so comprehensive has ever before been scientifically attempted, and its magnitude is repulsive to conservative minds, to those who tolerate only slow advances; but the marvellous character of anthropology has not prevented its acceptance by all before whom it has been distinctly and full-presented, for the singular case and facility of the demonstration is almost as marvellous as the all-embracing character of the science, and the revolutionary effects of its adoption upon every sphere of human life.
-This marvellous character is most extraordinary in its department of PSYCHOMETRY, which teaches the existence of divine elements in man, powers which may be developed in millions by means of which may be divine elements in man, powers which may be developed in millions, by means of which mankind may hold the key to all knowledge, to the knowledge of the individual characters of persons in any locality or any age, of the history of nations and the geological history of the globe, the characters of all animals, the properties of all substances, the nature of all diseases and mental conditions, the mysteries of physiology, the hidden truths of astronomy, and the hidden truths of the spirit world.
-Marvellous as it is, psychometry is one of the most demonstrable of sciences, and the evidence of its truth is fully presented in the "Manual of Psychometry," while the statement and illustration of the doctrines of anthropology were presented in the trines of anthropology were presented in the "System of Anthropology," published in 1854, and will be again presented in the forthroming work, "Cerebral Psychology," which will show how the doctrines of anthropology are corroborated by the labors of a score of the most eminent physiologists and vivisecting anatomists of the present time.
+10. The magnitude and complexity of the new science thus introduced give an air of romance and incredibility to the whole subject, for nothing so comprehensive has ever before been scientifically attempted, and its magnitude is repulsive to conservative minds, to those who tolerate only slow advances; but the marvellous character of anthropology has not prevented its acceptance by all before whom it has been distinctly and full-presented, for the singular case and facility of the demonstration is almost as marvellous as the the demonstration is almost as marvellous as the all-embracing character of the science, and the revolutionary effects of its adoption upon every sphere of human life.
+This marvellous character is most extraordinary in its department of PSYCHOMETRY, which teaches the exi-tence of divine elements in man, powers which may led eveloped in millions, by means of which mankind may hold the key to all knowledge, to the knowledge of the individual characters of persons in any locality or any age, of the history of sons in any locality or any age, of the history of nations and the geological history of the globe, the characters of all animals, the properties of all substances, the nature of all diseases and an substances, the nature of all diseases and mental conditions, the mysteries of physiology, the hidden truths of astronomy, and the hidden truths of the spirit world.
+Marvellous as it is, psychometry is one of the most demonstrable of sciences, and the evidence of its truth is fully presented in the "Manual of Psychometry." while the statement and illustration of the doctrines of anthropology were presented in the "System of Anthropology," published in 1834, and will be again presented in the forthroming work, "Cerebral Psychology," which will show how the doctrines of anthropology are corroboted by the highest property of the corroboted by the corrobot rated by the labors of a score of the most eminent physiologists and vivisecting anatomists of the present time.

-If but one tenth part of the foregoing cautious and exact statements were true in reference authropology, its claims upon the attention of all clear, honest thinkers, and all philanthropists, clear, honest thinkers, and all plinantinopies, would be stronger than those of any doctrine, science, or philanthropy-now under investigation; and as those claims are well-endorsed and investigation, their considlave ever challenged investigation, their consideration is an imperative duty for all who recognize moral and religious responsibility, and do not confess themselves helplessly enthralled by habit and prejudice.
-Collegiate faculties may do themselves honor by following the example of the Indiana State University in investigating and honoring, this science before the public and thonoring this science before the public, and thoughtful scholars may do themselves honor by following the examples of Denton, Pierpont.
+If but one tenth part of the foregoing cautious and exact statements were true in reference to anthropology, its claims upon the attention of all clear, honest thinkers, and all philanthropists, would be stronger than those of any doctrine, science, or philanthropy now under investigation; and as those claims are well-endorsed any agency consideration. have ever challenged investigation, their consideration is an imperative duty for all who recognize moral and religious responsibility, and do nize moral and religious responsibility, and do not confess themselves helplessly enthralled by habit and prejudice.
+Collegiate faculties may do themselves honor by following the example of the Indiana State University in investigating and honoring this science before the public, and thoughtful scholars may do themselves honor by following the examples of Denton, Pierpont.